Back to AI News

 Grammarly's Superhuman Rebrand

-Grammarly made a pretty unusual branding move by renaming its parent company to "Superhuman" after acquiring the email app with the same name.
+Grammarly made a pretty unusual branding move by renaming its parent company to “Superhuman” after acquiring the email app with the same name.
 Instead of fully absorbing the Superhuman brand, Grammarly flipped the structure and made Grammarly itself a product under the Superhuman umbrella.
+It’s a confusing change at first, but also a bold one that shows the company wants to be seen as more than just a grammar checker.

 Along with the rebrand, Grammarly launched an AI assistant called Superhuman Go, which connects to tools like Gmail, Google Drive, Calendar, and Jira.
-The idea is that the AI understands what you're working on and helps you write better while also automating small tasks, like logging tickets.
+The idea is that the AI understands what you’re working on and helps you write better while also automating small tasks, like logging tickets.
+With earlier acquisitions like Coda and Superhuman, Grammarly is now building a full productivity suite instead of just a writing tool.
+This puts it in direct competition with platforms like Notion and Google Workspace.

 Max's Opinion